Sope Willams Elegbe: Life and work

 Her research work is in the area of public procurement, anti-corruption, digitalization of the public sector and sustainable development law, with a focus on human rights and sustainable public procurement and the impact of corruption on sustainable procurement.
-She is the author of 5 books and over 60 peer-reviewed academic papers.
+She is the author of 2 books editor of 4 academic works and over 65 peer-reviewed academic papers.
 She has consulted for governments within and outside Africa and is the author of several influential policy reports on open government, on anti-corruption and gender responsive procurement.

 On February 15, 2016, she trained Nigerian Lawmakers in the House of Assembly on Nigerian public procurement law.
 Her training highlighted that Nigeria has been defrauded because of the loopholes in the public procurement act and the failure of agencies to enforce the law.
 Sope Williams, said that a solution was to engage legislative, institutional and organisational changes in public procurement reforms.
 From 2016 to 2019 she trained over 300 investigators from the South African Office of the Public Protector in investigating public procurement corruption.

 Sope is the vice-chair of the Debarment and Exclusion sub-committee of the International Bar Association and a member of Transparency International's Working Group on Debarment and Exclusion.
 She is also a Fellow at the Public Procurement Research Group, University of Nottingham, and an advisor international institutions and government bodies on procurement and anti-corruption matters who trains the public and the private sector in ethics and anti-corruption law.

 She co-runs the LLM and PG Diploma in Public Procurement Policy and Regulation at Stellenbosch University.

-In 2019, the South African National Research Foundation rated her to be an “Internationally recognised researcher" with a B2 rating.
+In 2024, the South African National Research Foundation rated her to be an “Internationally recognised researcher" with a B1 rating.
 The Open Contracting Partnership selected her as an anti-corruption champion in 2021.
-She has been an invited and keynote speaker at over 150 conferences in over 40 countries.
+She has been an invited and keynote speaker at over 150 conferences in over 30 countries.

 She has published work on Public Procurement, Open Governance, Integrity and Anti-Corruption, WTO Law and Development Law.